-As the graph at right shows, the trend in receivables for 31-60-day balances from August to February has fluctuated.
-Although there is seasonality to billing, citywide, a growing balance would indicate greater inability to pay outstanding balances and a declining balance would indicate that citywide balances are being paid to a greater degree.
-The economic effects of the COVID event in the economy have created varying results.
-For February, the outstanding receivables balances for Solid Waste, Wastewater and Water are all down compared to prior month, suggesting customers are able to pay their outstanding balances.
+As the graph at right shows, the trend in receivables for 31-60-day balances from October to April has fluctuated.
+There is seasonality to billing and the economic effects of the COVID event in the economy have created varying results.
+Generally, though, the outstanding receivables balances for Solid Waste, Wastewater and Water are all trending down compared to prior month, suggesting customers are able to pay their outstanding balances.

-Receivable balances in February in the 61-90-day category continue to vary roughly in the range seen in the prior six months.
+Receivable balances in April in the 61-90-day category continue to vary roughly in a steady range.
 Balances in this range indicate unpaid balances for two billing cycles.
-For February, the outstanding receivables balances for Solid Waste, Wastewater and Water are all down compared to prior month, suggesting outstanding balances are being paid down.
+For April, the outstanding receivables balances for Solid Waste, Wastewater and Water are all down compared to prior month, suggesting outstanding balances are being paid down.